Tensor product algebras, Grassmannians and Khovanov homology: Tensor product algebras of

+It immediately follows from this theorem and \eqref{eq:2} that we can describe the image of $[P_\kappa]$ under this map: reading from left to right, each time we encounter a black strand, we apply $F$ and each time we encounter a red one, we apply $I$.
+That is:

 \begin{remark} The decategorification results of this section can be ``upgraded'' to take into account the grading on $T^\ell$.
-If we consider the abelian category of finitely generated projective graded $T^\ell$-modules, then the Grothendieck group of this category, which we denote $K^0_q(T^\ell)$ is naturally a $\Z[q,q^{-1}]$-module where $q$ acts by decreasing the grading of the module.
+If we consider the abelian category $T^\ell\gmod$, then the Grothendieck group of this category is naturally a $\Z[q,q^{-1}]$-module where $q$ acts by decreasing the grading of the module.
+That is, $q[M]=[M\{1\}]$, where $M\{1\}$ denotes an isomorphic module with the grading decreased by $1$.
 The action induced by $\fE$ and $\fF$ on this category doesn't satisfy the relations of $\mathfrak{sl}_2$, but rather of the quantum group $U_q(\mathfrak{sl}_2)$.
 See \cite{KLIII,Webmerged} for more details. \end{remark}